iainplimmer/MinimalWebpackTypeScript/README.md

 # MinimalWebpackTypeScript
-A very, very minimal project for bootstrapping a project with TypeScript using WebPack2 as the module loader and transpiler.
+A very, very minimal project for bootstrapping a project with TypeScript using WebPack2 as the module loader and ts-loader as the transpiler.

 To get running you will need to just run 'npm start' and off she goes.
 You're ready for Typescript.